Friendship: Childhood

-The understanding of friendship in children tends to be more heavily focused on areas such as common activities, physical proximity, and shared expectations.
-These friendships provide opportunity for playing and practicing self-regulation.
+The understanding of friendship by children tends to be focused on areas such as common activities, physical proximity, and shared expectations.
+Such friendships provide an opportunity for playing and practicing self-regulation.
 Most children tend to describe friendship in terms of things like sharing, and children are more likely to share with someone they consider to be a friend.

+Recent work on friendship in young children investigated the cues they use to infer friendship.
+Young children use cues such as sharing resources, like snacks, and sharing secrets, especially in older adolescents, to determine friendship status.
+When comparing cues of similarity in food preference or gender, propinquity, and loyalty in adolescent children, younger children rely on similarity in gender/food preferences but more so propinquity to infer friendship while older adolescents rely heavily on propinquity to infer friendship.

-As children mature, they become less individualized and are more aware of others.
+As children mature, they become more reliant on others, as awareness grows.
 They gain the ability to empathize with their friends, and enjoy playing in groups.
 They also experience peer rejection as they move through the middle childhood years.
 Establishing good friendships at a young age helps a child to be better acclimated in society later on in their life.

-Based upon the reports of teachers and mothers, 75% of preschool children had at least one friend.
+Based on the reports of teachers and mothers, 75% of preschool children had at least one friend.
 This figure rose to 78% through the fifth grade, as measured by co-nomination as friends, and 55% had a mutual best friend.
-About 15% of children were found to be chronically friendless, reporting periods without mutual friends at least six months.
+About 15% of children were found to be chronically friendless, reporting periods of at least six months without mutual friends.

-Studies have shown that friendships in childhood can assist in the development of certain skills, such as building empathy and learning different problem solving techniques.
+Friendships in childhood can assist in the development of certain skills, such as building empathy and learning different problem-solving techniques.

-Coaching from parents can be useful in helping children to make friends.
+Coaching from parents can help children make friends.
 Eileen Kennedy-Moore describes three key ingredients of children's friendship formation: (1) openness, (2) similarity, and (3) shared fun.
-Parents can also help children understand social guidelines they haven't learned on their own.
+Parents can also help children understand social guidelines they have not learned on their own.
 Drawing from research by Robert Selman and others, Kennedy-Moore outlines developmental stages in children's friendship, reflecting an increasing capacity to understand others' perspectives: "I Want It My Way", "What's In It For Me?", "By the Rules", "Caring and Sharing", and "Friends Through Thick and Thin."